vicious-widgets/vicious/README.md

   * returns 1st value as the count of new messages and 2nd as the count of "old" messages lacking the Seen flag

+**vicious.widgets.mem**

+Provides RAM and Swap usage statistics.
+Supported platforms: Linux, FreeBSD.

+- Arguments:
+  * None
+- Returns (per platform):
+  * Linux: returns 1st value as memory usage in percent, 2nd as memory usage, 3rd as total system memory, 4th as free memory, 5th as swap usage in percent, 6th as swap usage, 7th as total system swap, 8th as free swap and 9th as memory usage with buffers and cache
+  * FreeBSD: see above, but 10th value as memory usage with buffers and cache as percent and 11th value as wired memory (memory used by kernel) is reported

 **vicious.widgets.mpd**

 Provides Music Player Daemon information.